Venus USDC Price Reaches $0.0222 on Exchanges (vUSDC)

-Venus USDC (vUSDC) traded flat against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on September 21st.
-Venus USDC has a market cap of $105.69 million and approximately $37.87 million worth of Venus USDC was traded on exchanges in the last day.
-Over the last week, Venus USDC has traded 0% lower against the U.S. dollar.
-One Venus USDC token can now be purchased for approximately $0.0222 or 0.00000080 BTC on major exchanges.
+Venus USDC (vUSDC) traded flat against the dollar during the 24-hour period ending at 0:00 AM ET on September 23rd.
+During the last seven days, Venus USDC has traded 0% lower against the dollar.
+Venus USDC has a market cap of $105.69 million and $37.87 million worth of Venus USDC was traded on exchanges in the last day.
+One Venus USDC token can now be purchased for $0.0222 or 0.00000080 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.